kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 Kidchner Publishing - Amsterdam-C.

-A new translation in 2024 by Kornelis Sietsma, based partly on a 1996 translation by Arie Sietsma.
+A new translation in 2024 by his grandson Kornelis Sietsma, based partly on a 1996 translation by Arie Sietsma.

 ![Kees Sietsma photo](/assets/images/dr_k_sietsma/kees_photo.jpg){:width="200px"}